 - Monitor fights and squabbles to make sure no one is getting hurt.

-- Inform your husband that the rooster is mating with the hen and not trying to kill her… and that he should not kick the rooster for trying to kill his favorite chicken… Yes this happened too.
+- Inform your husband that the rooster is mating with the hen and not trying to kill her… and that he should not kick the rooster for trying to kill his favorite chicken… Yes, this happened too.
 Lol!

 - Add in some cool things to do, like a swing or a cool treat!
 I make large chicken pecking block for our girls.
 You can also give cut a pumpkin (or any squash really) in half and give it to them, or you could give them a head of lettuce.
+I also made a fun string of peanut butter treats that are perfect for chickens or dogs!

 Many people suggest to add new chickens in the coop at nighttime, and swear by it, but it’s not going to completely cut out the fighting either.
 These birds have a pecking order whether we like it or not.